-The Learning Support Department has a designated office.
+The Learning Support department has a designated room where individual lessons take place.
 SEND resources and office records are kept in this room.
-The library, Learning Support Quiet Zone and Oasis provide spaces for teaching individuals and small groups and for supervising students with private study time.

 Where a need has been identified, additional support will be provided.
-With regards to disabled access, the School has full disabled access with lifts.
+With regards to disabled access, the Myton Road site has full disabled access with lifts.

-The Learning Support budget is accommodated within the Pastoral Budget and is reviewed yearly.
+The Learning Support budget is reviewed yearly.
 It covers non-contact time for administration duties and an allowance for resources such as ICT software.